 Klages, Mary.
 Literary Theory: A Guide for the Perplexed.
 Continuum, 2006.

 (Example: A superego examination from a psychoanalytic perspective, or an idea of gender power imbalance under a feminist viewpoint)

-Brainstorm some possible theory analysis ideas with these modern, well-known movies; start with the following – what could you do with these:
+Brainstorm some possible theory analysis ideas with these modern, well-known movies.

 1. Along Came Polly